 Source: The Big Book of Essential Oil Recipes for Healing and Health

-The Complete Guide to Aromatherapy, Third Edition, Vol. 1, suggests blending the following essential oils with fennel:
+The Complete Guide to Aromatherapy, Third Edition, Vol. 1, suggests the following essential oil blends with fennel: